 Pick a Brand: There are several different brands on the market that make top of the line to moderately-priced windows.
 Some have guarantees, some give discounts for more windows, some award discounts for one-storied homes, etc.

-Depending on how many windows you need and the brand you choose, a complete replacement of all windows can cost anywhere from $60,000 on down to $2500.
-So if you get an estimate that is way out of your league, try another brand.
-Likewise, if you get an estimate that is lower than you anticipated, think about stepping up into the higher quality brands.
+Depending on how many windows you need and the brand you choose, a complete replacement of all windows can cost anywhere from $4,500 to 6,800 on average.
+So if you get an estimate that is much higher, try another company.
+Likewise, if you get an estimate that is lower than you anticipated, think about trying a higher brand of windows.